 As the demand for orphanage visits by adoptive families on homeland travel increases, China’s Ministry of Civil Affairs and local provincial civil affairs offices have come with new policies to regulate and standardize the requirements and procedures for giving permissions.
 Families are now required to submit a written request and certain documents regarding the adoption.
 This request must be reviewed and granted by the provincial civil affairs office.
 In some provinces a fee is now being imposed by the provincial civil affairs office for reviewing petition for orphanage visits and granting permissions.
-The fee varies from 900 yuan (approx. $145.00 U.S Dollars) to 2000 yuan (approx. $325.00 U.S Dollars) depending on the province (the actual amount is subject to change).
-Currently, most city level orphanages are open to visits by returning families.
-Visits to certain small orphanages of county level in rural areas are still prohibited.
-We will post regulation and policy changes as they occur.
+The fee varies from 900 yuan (approx. $145.00 U.S Dollars) to 2200 yuan (approx. $360.00 U.S Dollars) depending on the province (the actual amount is subject to change).
+Currently, most orphanages are open to visits by returning families.
+Visits to orphanages in a few areas of China are still hard to arrange due to local policies.

 At Always and Forever Adoption Homeland Tours, we understand that an orphanage visit is perhaps the most important part of homeland travel.
 Planning and arranging such a trip can be very emotional and stressful.
 Our staff and representatives in China continue to work closely with the Chinese authorities and orphanages to ensure successful arrangements for your visits.
 However, permission to visit orphanages is solely the decision of the Chinese provincial government and the welfare institute.
 We cannot and will not guarantee that the permission be granted and that any of our special requests be met by the orphanage.